JS12540/Video_Summarizer/README.md

   - Write the generated bullet points to a text file.
   - Write the transcription text to a separate file for reference.

+### Additional Requirement:
+- **FFmpeg Installation**:
+  - Ensure FFmpeg is installed on the system for audio processing, which is necessary for extracting audio from the YouTube video before transcription.

 # Helpful Articles

 [6 Useful Text Summarization Algorithm in Python](https://medium.com/@sarowar.saurav10/6-useful-text-summarization-algorithm-in-python-dfc8a9d33074)